Librarian - Part-time Temporary Pool

 Location: Kentfield & Indian Valley (Novato) Campuses, CA

-Note: All application materials must be received by the Next Screening Date in order to be considered during the upcoming screening.
-Applications received after this date will remain on file until the hiring department holds its next screening OR for up to one year from the date of application, whichever occurs first.
+Note: College of Marin's faculty pools are open to applications on a continuous basis.
+Although there may not be any current openings, applications will remain on file until the hiring department has a need to add candidates to their pool OR for up to one year from the date of application, whichever occurs first.
 If your application becomes inactive after one year, you may re-apply to the pool at that time.
 Screenings and interviews can be conducted at any point in time as the hiring department necessitates.
 Once a screening has occurred, applicants will be notified of their status.

 Reporting to the Dean of Arts & Humanities, librarians could work on both the Kentfield and Indian Valley (Novato) campuses as part of the regular assignment.

 - Assisting and instructing students, faculty and staff in information literacy skills, using print and electronic resources at the reference desk